Dealing with the first signs of a cold? Letâ€™s hear it from 5 Filipino citizens, frontliners

 Dealing with the first signs of a cold?
 Let’s hear it from 5 Filipino citizens, frontliners

-MANILA, Philippines — Whether it’s accomplishing life goals, making ends meet or making the home the best it can be for the family, every Filipino strives hard every day in order to get things done.
-But with all that’s happening around us, it can be pretty challenging to keep up.
+MANILA, Philippines — Whether it’s accomplishing life goals, making ends meet or making the home the best it can be for the family, many of us strive hard every day to get things done.
+But with all that’s happening around us, it can be challenging to keep up.

-One of the things that could get us down is getting sick, and that’s usually from a common cold.
-It brings out worries out of many of us and understandably so.
+One of the things that could get us down is getting sick, like catching a common cold.
+It may bring out worries out of many of us, understandably so.

-As Filipinos who are no strangers to getting a cold, we’ve developed habits and strategies in dealing with it, especially at the first signs.

-Here, we get to hear firsthand coldfessions, or unique and personal praning stories related to getting colds and having good health.
+Here, we get to hear firsthand coldfessions, or unique and personal praning stories related to catching a cold and having good health.

 1. Rofhedein Suzon, 25

-Rofhedein is a news anchor and writer for the Armed Forces of the Philippines (AFP).
-In her daily tasks of gathering and delivering materials at 2 a.m. for a 6 a.m. broadcast and then writing for the rest of the day, she gets really anxious about getting sick.
+As a news anchor and writer, Rofhedein’s daily task is gathering and delivering materials at 2 a.m. for a 6 a.m. broadcast and then writing for the rest of the day.
+She said she gets really anxious about getting sick, such as catching a common cold.

 “If you are sick you cannot go to work and fulfill your duties,” she shared.

-When asked about her tried and tested ways of preventing a cold, she had a ready answer: “I drink a lot of water, take vitamins.
+When asked about what she does to not let the first signs of a cold develop into a full blown cold, she had a ready answer: “I drink a lot of water, take vitamins.
 I also use some ointments and get rest.”

 2. Ragna Gonzalez, 30

-Work-from-home mommy Ragna shares she and her young son can be susceptible to colds.
+Work-from-home mommy, Ragna, shares that she always makes sure she’s healthy and defended from cold viruses so she can be there to play and bond with her son.
 “My son is very active, loves water and loves playing around.
-I don't usually stop him from doing that because as a mom, I know I'm prepared when colds attack.”
+I don't usually stop him from doing that because as a mom, I know how important play is for a growing child.”

 Hence, preparedness is vital at home.
-When she discovered Vicks First Defence Nasal Spray, she immediately added it to her family’s arsenal in fighting cold symptoms.
+When she discovered Vicks First Defence Nasal Spray, she immediately added it to her family’s arsenal to help her in fighting cold symptoms as she knows she can’t afford to get sick for her son.

 "Vicks First Defence has been a great discovery.
 Imagine having a handy nasal spray that you can carry with you anytime, anywhere for whenever you need it.”